prakharninja0927/Sales-Dashboard-PowerBI/README.md

 ![Alt text](Sales-Dashboard.png)

-This Power BI Sales Dashboard provides a comprehensive overview of sales performance metrics for [Your Company Name].
+This Power BI Sales Dashboard provides a comprehensive overview of sales performance.
 It offers insights into sales trends, product performance, customer behavior, and more, enabling better decision-making and strategic planning.

 ## Features